zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Denise says, “I should hear any day now.”
 “To hear”  (hear) in this case, means to receive a response, to receive an answer.
 We might also say “to hear back.”
 “Have you heard back from your sister?”
 You might s ay, “No, I wrote her a letter last week,” or “I sent her an e-mail,” more likely.
 “But she hasn't responded to me.
 I haven’t heard back.”
 Denise says, “I should h ear,” meaning I should get a decision any day now.
 “Any day now” means very soon , in the very near future.
 We’re not sure exactly when, but it will be in a ve ry brief amount of time – “any day now.”
 Leo says, “Have you thought about calling  and checking on the status?”
 “To check on something” means to investiga te it, to make sure it's okay.
 “Status” (status) refers to the condition of someth ing, the situation that something is in.
 So, to call and check on the status would be  to call the organization and ask about your application.
 Were you accepted?
 Were you  rejected? – and so forth.

 Denise in fact did call.
 She said, “I called last w eek and my application was still under review.”
 “To be under review” means it's bein g considered.
 They’re thinking about it.
 They’re looking at it carefully.
 It's under review.
 “Under review” is normally used for some sort of official process,  some sort of official consideration by a(n) organization, or by someone i mportant.
 Denise was told that a decision – a decision about whether she will  be accepted into the program or not – was still “pending.”
 Something that is “pe nding” (pending) is something you haven't decided yet.
 You're waiting for a final  answer.
 It's still pending.
-You don't know if it's yes or no. Leo says, “I'm sure i t was just awaiting approval.”
+You don't know if it's yes or no. Leo says, “I'm sure it was just awaiting approval.”

 “Approval” is when you say “yes” to something.
 “Awa iting” means that it is waiting for.
-In this case, “awaiting approval” means that i t's going to be approved.
+In this case, “awaiting approval” means that it's going to be approved.
 Really, they've already decided that.
 They just haven't gon e through the formal process of approving it.
 That's the implication that Leo is  trying to give here.
 Leo says, “There is no chance” – it is not even possible – “i t will be rejected” – it will be denied.
 They will say “no.” Leo is saying, “That’s not even possible.”
 “You're the ideal candidate and you're sure to get good news in  a day or two.”
 “Ideal” (ideal) in this case means perfect, the best.
 “Candidate” r efers to someone who is trying to get into a program or get into a job.
 You could have a “job candidate.”
 You could have a “program candidate” – someone trying t o get into a program.
 You can also have a candidate for public office.
 We hav e presidential candidates every four years here in the United States – two me n or two women, or a man and a woman.
 It's always been two men up to this po int, who want to be president.
 They are candidates for the presidency.
 They are candidates for that political office.

 Denise is not a political candidate.
 She's a candid ate for this program.
 She's trying to get into the program.
 Leo says she's an i deal candidate and she is sure to get good news soon.
 “Sure to” means it will happ en.
 It will definitely happen.
 There's no doubt about it.
 Denise says, “I hope you 're right” – I hope you are correct.
 “In the meantime,” or until I find out, “I 'm on pins and needles.”
 The expression “to be on pins (pins) and needles (needl es) means to be very nervous, to be worried about something.
 “I'm on pin s and needles waiting to see whether my girlfriend will say ‘yes’ – “yes,” of co urse, to marrying me.
 That’s just an example.
 I'm already married.
 So, I don't have a  girlfriend but before I was married, I had a girlfriend and I asked her to marr y me, not just marry but marry me, and after I asked her, I was waiting for her an swer.
 I was on pins and needles.
 She said “yes,” of course.
 That's why she' s my wife.